Brown City, Michigan: What It’s Like to Live Here (Cost, Commute, Community & More)

 Is Brown City, Michigan a small town?

 Yes.
-According to the U.S. Census Bureau, the population is approximately 1,200 residents.
+According to the U.S. Census Bureau, the population is just over 1,200 residents.

 How far is Brown City from Detroit?